TiWa007/REST-APIs-for-game-match/README.md

 - Game auto-matching based on user geography, interest game and interest level
 - Search maximum credits based on user interest game and level

-Slides used in the technical interview: [SlidesForAPIDesign.pdf](SlidesForAPIDesign.pdf) and [SlidesForAPIDesign.pptx](SlidesForAPIDesign.pptx)
+Slides used in the technical interview: [SlidesForAPIDesign.pdf](SlidesForAPIDesign.pdf)

 ### Built With
 - [Java](https://www.java.com/en/) - Java 8